 Disappearing lines make a yard appear to be deeper.
 If the edge of the lawn disappears behind shrubs then reappears, it makes it harder to judge distances.

-Make bold curves.
+Make bold curves like this front walk.
 A wiggle will look like it was supposed to be a straight line but it was not done quite right.

 Turn long narrow areas into curves by a putting a group of plants on one side then the other.
 This is especially useful in side yards.